united-manufacturing-hub/umh.docs.umh.app/umh.docs.umh.app/content/en/docs/administration/access-factoryinsight-outside-cluster.md

 ---

 <!-- overview -->
-This page describes how to access FactoryInsight outside the cluster.
+This page describes how to access Factoryinsight outside the cluster.

-The United Manufacturing Hub is not exposed to the internet, therefore you cannot use the default Kubernetes Ingress to access FactoryInsight.
+The United Manufacturing Hub is not exposed to the internet, therefore you cannot use the default Kubernetes Ingress to access Factoryinsight.

 Instead, you can create a LoadBalancer service to expose it from the host.